Jewish mythology: The Keresh and the Tigris of the Bei Ilai

 An example of typical mythology in the Talmud exists as a discussion about a giant deer and a giant lion which both originated in a mythical forest called "Bei Ilai".
 (Bei means house in Aramaic) The deer is called "Keresh" (קֶרֶשׁ), it has one horn, and its skin measures 15 cubits in length.

 The Roman emperor Hadrian once asked Joshua ben Hananiah to show him the Lion of Bei Ilai, since every lion can be killed, but the Rabbi refused and pointed out that this is not a normal lion.
 The emperor insisted, so the Rabbi reluctantly called for the lion of "Bei Ilai".
 He roared once from a distance of 400 parasangs, and all pregnant women miscarried and all the city walls of Rome tumbled down.
 Then he came to 300 parasangs and roared again, and the front teeth and molars of Roman men fell out, and even the emperor himself fell from his throne.
 He begged the Rabbi to send it back.
 The Rabbi prayed, and it returned to its place.

 Traditional folk beliefs

 The authorities of the Talmud seem to be particularly influenced by popular conception in the direction of folk medicine.
 A belief in the Evil eye was also prevalent in Talmudic times, and occasionally omens were taken seriously, though in some cases recognized as being merely popular beliefs.
 Thus, while it is declared to be unlucky to do things twice, as eating, drinking, or washing, Rabbi Dunai recognized that this was an old tradition.

 Planting huppah trees

 A remarkable custom mentioned in the Talmud is that of planting trees when children are born and intertwining them to form the huppah when they marry.
-Yet this idea may be originally Iranian and is also found in India.
+This idea is also found in India.